-The word “person”, Hobbes further explains, was derived from the Latin word “persona”, which originally designated the mask worn by an actor on the stage.
+The word “person”, Hobbes further explains, was derived from the Latin word persona, which originally designated the mask worn by an actor on the stage.
 This definition of the “person” by reference to the mask, the social role, or the persona, is Ciceronian, and merits particular attention, since, as I have noted elsewhere, it inscribes a lasting ambiguity into the Hobbesian notion of person (Brito Vieira 2009, 168-169).
 The ambiguity emerges in the following way.
-Hobbes’s person is literally the mask ‘counterfeited on the Stage’ and by extension ‘an Actor’, that is, ‘a Representer, or Representative’ (Malcolm 2012, 244).
+Hobbes’s person is literally the mask ‘counterfeited on the Stage’ and by extension ‘an Actor’, that is, ‘a Representer, or Representative’ (Malcolm 2012, 244; 1651, 81).
 The chain of equivalences advanced by Hobbes – person/mask/actor/representative – is meant to be seamless, but it invites an immediate question: after all, the theatrical mask is not the actor or representative, but that which the actor represents.
 To be more specific, the mask is/signifies the persona – that is, the impersonated (fictional) role or character adopted by the actor on stage.